juparave/git/index.md

     $ git clone https://github.com/foo/repository.git

 The above will cause Git to ask for your password once every 15 minutes (by default).
 See git [help credentials](https://git-scm.com/docs/gitcredentials) for details.

+To store credentials in a file

+    $ git config --global credential.helper 'store --file ~/.my-credentials'

 Also run